 The research unit has been in existence for over 20 years and has collaborated with both industry and research groups in the UK, Europe and the world.
-Since RAE 2008 the members of the unit have published more than 80 journal papers and 70 conference papers, and two books.

 The team has widespread expertise in both control theory and industrial applications.
 In view of Professor Guoping Liu’s landmark contributions to research in the field of engineering, he has been named amongst Highly Cited Researchers by Clarivate Analytics, a list of the world’s leading scholars in the sciences and social sciences.